YouvenZ/MARIO_challenge.github.io/content/docs/clarity/images.md

 ## Images

+Just to see is there is a change

 ### Image figure captions

 You have the option of adding captions to images in blog posts and automatically prepending a desired string such as "Figure N" to the alt text.
 This is controlled via two global settings.